datacarpentry/OpenRefine-ecology-lesson/_episodes/03-exploring-data.md

 Sometimes there are non-number values or blanks in a column which may represent errors in data entry and we want to find them.
 We can do that with a `Numeric facet`.

+Create a `numeric facet` for the column `yr`.
+The facet will be empty because OpenRefine sees all the values as text.

 To transform cells in the `yr` column to numbers, click the down arrow for that column, then `Edit cells` > `Common transforms…` > `To number`.
 You will notice the `yr` values change from left-justified to right-justified, and black to green color.

 > ## Exercise